ballerina-platform/ballerina-distribution/examples/grpc-client-bidirectional-streaming/grpc_bidirectional_streaming.md

 4. Execute the command below to run the client.

->**Info:** As a prerequisite to running the client, start the [bidirectional streaming RPC service](learn/by-example/grpc-service-bidirectional-streaming/).
+>**Tip:** As a prerequisite to running the client, start the [bidirectional streaming RPC service](learn/by-example/grpc-service-bidirectional-streaming/).

     ::: out grpc_bidirectional_streaming_service_client.out :::